arpaulnet/s6-overlay-stage/README.md

 # s6-overlay-stage
 [s6-overlay](https://github.com/just-containers/s6-overlay) is a series of init scripts and utilities to ease creating Docker images using [s6](http://skarnet.org/software/s6/overview.html) as a process supervisor.
-The images within this repository contain a root filesystem with _only_ s6-overaly within.
+The images within this repository contain a root filesystem with _only_ s6-overlay within.
 This repository is not intended to be used directly, but rather consumed in other Dockerfiles.
-For example:
+It is intended to be a multi-platform, reusable, build stage.
+Example usage:
 ```
 FROM ...
 COPY --from=arpaulnet/s6-overlay-stage:2.0.0.1 / /